samyouaret/learn-redis/README.md

 ## Lists

-Redis stores lists as linked list, and track the head/tail of it, so we can push either on left or right, althout there is way to insert into a given index but its performance is O(n).
+Redis stores lists as linked list, and track the head/tail of it.
+It cloud contains only string elements. we can push either on left or right, althout there is way to insert into a given index but its performance is O(n).

     RPUSH playlist 100